7 Best Places to Live in New York with a Dog in 2025

 Unfortunately, you may find that you are very wrong.

-While many co-op or condo buildings may try to present a fair case for pets in order to attract shareholders and owners, there are still plenty that has very restrictive policies.
+While many co-op or condo buildings may try to present a fair case for pets to attract shareholders and owners, plenty still have very restrictive policies.

-They can just as prohibitive as rental buildings, outright banning dogs or restricting certain breeds.
+They can be just as prohibitive as rental buildings, outright banning dogs or restricting certain breeds.

-Certain buildings may even require that dog owners use different entrances, elevators, or get DNA-tested for restricted breeds.
+Certain buildings may even require that dog owners use different entrance elevators or get DNA-tested for restricted breeds.

-Just like rental buildings, you may be asked to pay a pet deposit or a monthly pet fee, including any damages or medical bills, so it's important to ask about any pet policies before putting in an offer.
+Like rental buildings, you may be asked to pay a pet deposit or a monthly pet fee, including any damages or medical bills, so it's essential to ask about pet policies before making an offer.

-Read on: What's the Difference Between an NYC Co-op and Condo?
+Read on: What's the Difference Between an NYC Co-op and a Condo?

 Breed Restrictions

-Although it may seem like discrimination, there are some breeds of dogs that are considered dangerous and therefore banned from rental properties.
+Although it may seem like discrimination, some breeds of dogs are considered dangerous and, therefore, banned from rental properties.

 Landlords will often implement these restrictions as it can affect their ability to get insurance for their property.